-1. When shopping online, use a credit card instead of a debit card.
-This is because charge cards are based on your credit, not the amount of money inside your bank account.
-When a internet hacker gets your banking information, they can completely ruin you within a point of hours.
+1. When you shop online, use a credit card as opposed to a debit card.
+This is because bank cards are based on your credit, not the amount of money inside your bank account.
+If a internet hacker gets your banking information, they can completely ruin you within a point of hours.